JonathanAlis/mition-magnification-video-database/README.md

 From this dataset, we obtain 27 full images image and the alpha-mate mask that represent the pixels and how the semi transparent pixels blend with the background.

 The transformations are applyed to the full image and also to the alpha-mate mask.
 This addresses the quantization problem of sub-pixel transformations.
-The subpixel movement in the borders is viewed as a semi transparent intensity $$\alpha$$.
+The subpixel movement in the borders is viewed as a semi transparent intensity.

 The full images are stored in the folder /input_training_highres and the alpha-mate images are stored at /gt_training_highres.
 The images present pixel width between 2080 and 3694; and pixels height between 1978 and 2600.
 ##### Background